Imran Khan's 'Wasim Akram' quits politics - ExBulletin

 Buzdar said there would be no citizen who would not condemn these May 9 incidents.

-“I stand with the army and I will continue in the future.
+“I stand with the army and I will continue to do so in the future.
 I announce my withdrawal from politics,” Buzdar said, Samaa TV reported.

 His press conference was full of wishes and prayers and defended his three-and-a-half-year stay in the country’s largest province.